Man dies after tree falls on van as Storm Darragh lashes UK

 Thousands of people in Northern Ireland, England and Wales were left without power.

-The Energy Networks Association said around 86,000 homes in England, Scotland and Wales were without power as of 9am.
+The Energy Networks Association said 177,000 homes in England, Scotland and Wales are without power.

-A spokesperson said around 385,000 customers were reconnected overnight, with more than 1,000 engineers ready to be deployed.
+A spokesperson said around 768,000 customers have been reconnected on Saturday, with more than 1,000 engineers ready to be deployed.

 Northern Ireland Electricity Network said 48,000 customers were without power because of damage caused by the storm.